Allissa Obler, RYT 200

 "I first found yoga on a clearance shelf at Target.
 I was in high school and there was a DVD and mat for sale.
 I began my practice in the basement of my parent's home and then took it with me to college.
 Little did I know this practice would change my life forever--eventually leading me to a more spiritually based movement and meditation practice."

-Kali deepened her studies of yoga and meditation first at the Institute of the Himalayan Tradition (St. Paul).
+Kali deepened her studies of yoga and meditation at the Institute of the Himalayan Tradition (St. Paul).
 She studied and practiced there for two years before attending Devanadi Yoga and Wellness School in Minneapolis, where she received her 230 hour certification.
 Kali is also certified in Restorative Yoga, Prenatal Yoga, Kids Yoga and Trauma-Informed Yoga.
 Her current classes are influenced by an easy-going approach while infused with the wisdom of the seasons.
 Kali also is a practicing herbalist.
-You can learn more and book an appointment with her here.
+You can learn more about the healing power of plants, and book an appointment with her here.

 "My training, experience and exploration of yoga began over thirty years ago, and I have had the privilege to teach this beautiful practice since 2002.
 Yoga has been instrumental in my life as a way to cope with stress, anxiety and depression.
 As a person who has a lot of nervous energy, I've found that an active, flowing vinyasa practice is a great way to 'burn the trash' in order to slow down and focus.
 I create my classes with this idea in mind."